matthiasnoback/building-autonomous-services-workshop/README.md

 ## Troubleshooting

-### Docker says: "unknown option: cached"

-You need to upgrade Docker.

 ### Docker says: "Bind for 0.0.0.0:80 failed: port is already allocated"

 You have some service running that's already listening on port 80 (like a local Apache or Nginx or something).
 Close it first, then try again.